awsdocs/amazon-redshift-management-guide/doc_source/python-configuration-options.md

 + **Default value** – None
 + **Data type** – String

-The access key for the IAM role or IAM user configured for IAM database authentication\.
+The access key for the IAM role or user configured for IAM database authentication\.

 This parameter is optional\.